ISE-Neutrino/api-testing/docs/load-test.md

 - **Script the test:** Write user flows, parameterize test data, and group URLs.
 - **Assert performance and correctness:** Use Checks to assert system responses and use Thresholds to ensure that the system performs within your SLOs.
 - **Model and generate load:** Model the workload that's appropriate to your test goals.
-Make sure the load generators are located where they should be.
-- **Iterate over your test suite:** Over time, you'll be able to reuse script logic (e.g., a user log-in flow or a throughput configuration).
-You'll also be able to run tests with a wider scope or as a part of your automated testing suite.
+- **Iterate over your test suite:** Over time, you'll be able to reuse script logic and run tests with a wider scope or as a part of your automated testing suite.

 ## K6